pnp/sp-dev-fx-extensions/samples/react-application-injectcss/README.md

 ## Features

-Sample SharePoint Framework Application Customiser which injects a custom CSS in the HTML header.
+Sample SharePoint Framework Application Customizer which injects a custom CSS in the HTML header.

 This sample illustrates the following concepts on top of the SharePoint Framework: